What are cookies and how do they work?

-We embed content and scripts and make use of applications from a number of third-party websites, such as AddThis and YouTube.
+We embed content and scripts and make use of applications from a number of third-party websites, such as YouTube.
 As a result, when you visit a page of the Gallery’s website containing this embedded content you may be presented with cookies from these websites.

 We do not control the dissemination of these cookies.
 However, if you wish to restrict or block them you can do so through your browser settings.
 The help function within your browser should tell you how.
 If you would like more information about the cookies used by these third-party websites, as well as information on how to restrict or block them, please see their individual privacy policies.